Image courtesy of British Library Photostream

 I unzipped his pants before pulling my panties aside.
 When I took him in, his hands turned to fists against my thighs.
 We were very still for moments that didn't feel connected to real time.
 Our breathing picked up pace.
 I wanted to stop myself when my body started to move, but I couldn't.
 I wanted to turn back, but it was too late.

 There were flashes of dark and light behind my closed eyes.
 Grinding vibrations moved through my entire being, forming from my core.
 There was something terrible and there was something irresistible in being alive that way.
 I couldn't make out the important points.
-All I knew was that I wasn't falling from some great height by letting go of whatever had me.
+All I knew was I wasn't falling from some great height by letting go of whatever had me.
 I was okay succumbing to the final wash and wave, grabbing Austin's arms, forcing them around me.